Free: Healthy Freezer Meals Recipe Ebook

 What To Serve With Homemade Salsa

-Serve this fresh sauce with all kinds of easy mains and Mexican favorites.
+Serve this fresh sauce with all kinds of easy mains and Mexican favorites:

-- Fish – Spoon this over pan seared salmon, grilled shrimp skewers, or baked cod for a zesty upgrade.
+- Fish – Spoon this over pan seared salmon, grilled shrimp skewers, or easy baked cod for a zesty upgrade.

 Recommended Tools